ESC101: Praxis I

 Professor Roger Carrick

-Professor Roger Carrick is an Assistant Professor, Teaching Stream in the Division of Engineering Science and the Department of Mechanical & Industrial Engineering.
-Professor Carrick has a background in mechanical engineering.
-He completed both his undergraduate and masters education at the University of Waterloo.
-Before joining the Praxis team, he served as the Designer in-Residence in the Department of Mechanical Engineering at York University, where he helped set up the Engineering Design curriculum and completed his PhD.
+Professor Roger Carrick is an Assistant Professor, Teaching Stream, in the Division of Engineering Science and the Department of Mechanical & Industrial Engineering.
+He completed his undergraduate and master’s education at the University of Waterloo.
+Before joining the Praxis team, he served as the Designer in-Residence in the Department of Mechanical Engineering at York University, where he helped establish the Engineering Design curriculum and completed his PhD.
 His research interests include project-based learning, knowledge integration through design, and integrating CAD training in engineering curriculum.

 Professor Jennifer Lofgreen

-Professor Jennifer Lofgreen, who goes by Jenny, completed her PhD in Chemistry at U of T. During that time, she also worked on writing instructions for chemistry students and teaching assistants.
-In fact, she used to be a teaching assistant herself for this course!
-She spent the past eight years in Sweden teaching academic writing for PhD students.
+Professor Jennifer Lofgreen completed her PhD in Chemistry at U of T. During that time, she also worked on writing instructions for chemistry students and teaching assistants.
+In fact, she used to be a teaching assistant for this course herself!
+She spent time in Sweden teaching academic writing for PhD students.
 During her time there, she started a second PhD focusing on using philosophy of science to inform research in engineering education.
 She focuses on the communication half of Praxis I – which is all about arguments and building strong claims!

 Professor Interview